-The section of the application form, 'Appointment of Investment Adviser' - which was not relevant to Mr G's application - was nonetheless partially completed.
+The section of the application form, 'Appointment of Investment Adviser' - which was not relevant to Mr J's application - was nonetheless partially completed.
 In the space for 'Name of Investment Adviser Firm', "Caledonian International Associates" was shown.
 The address for Caledonian was given as being in 'Santiago de Chile'.
-And Mr C from Caledonian had signed the space for 'Signature of Adviser' earlier, dating it 24 July 2012.
+And Mr C from Caledonian had signed the space for 'Signature of Adviser' earlier, dating it 19 December 2012.

-A fee of £500 was deducted from the SIPP on 20 November 2012 and recorded as 'IFA Fees - Caledonian Fee'.
+A fee of £500 was deducted from the SIPP on 18 April 2013 and recorded as 'IFA Fees - Caledonian Fee'.

-Typically, Caledonian will have provided to FPI a Certificate of Non-Solicitation signed by Caledonian's representative.
-Although not present in Mr G's case file, it would have confirmed:
+Caledonian provided FPI with a Certificate of Non-Solicitation signed by Caledonian's representative which was dated 19 December 2012.
+This confirmed: